Skip to content

 If your app is primarily UI-driven but sometimes needs API access (for automation, integrations, or mobile clients), use both patterns:

-• For all user interactions that happen through your web UI, use Server Actions.
+• For user interactions that happen through your web UI, use Next.js Server Actions or Remix route actions.

-2. Where Needed, Expose API Routes for External Access
+2. Where Needed, Expose API Endpoints for External Access

-• For endpoints that need to be accessed by scripts, third-party services, or mobile apps, define API routes.
-Modern frameworks like Next and Remix allow you to easily create API endpoints directly within the same codebase as your Frontend.
+• For endpoints that need to be accessed by scripts, third-party services, or mobile apps, define explicit API endpoints.
+In Next.js App Router, use Route Handlers.
+In Remix v2, use Resource Routes.

 3. Share Business Logic